hubmapconsortium/ccf-asct-reporter/projects/v2/src/assets/docs/faq/README.md

 ## Frequently Asked Questions
 ---

-[Content pending]

-#### Question 1:Why do I get an error when I try to compare my own experimental ASCT+B table to an existing Master ASCT+B table?
+#### Question 1: Why do I get an error when I try to compare my own experimental ASCT+B table to an existing Master ASCT+B table?

-Answer 1:
-The reasons this can occur are as follows:
+Answer 1: The reasons this can occur are as follows:

 1) You did not include the 11 rows of the header from the Google sheet template https://docs.google.com/spreadsheets/d/1qLnwCdtU6H4pqHAfA1JtyVvvTw2Lewd_BgXYuQ0QAk4/edit#gid=559906129 in your google sheet you wish to compare to a Master table.
 You must include the top 11 rows of the template file in your table that you wish to compare to the Master table.
 Row 11 column headers  of the template are read by the ASCT+B Reporter to know what data exists.
 2) You did not set the Google sheet share permissions of your google sheet to “anyone can view”.
 3) You did not copy the browser url for your google sheet, but instead used the google sheet share "copy link".